Dr Tarcisius Kabutaulaka | May 24, 2016

 We might be small and imperfect democracies, but we compensate that with huge principles that uphold human rights.

 Furthermore, in its statement, the Indonesian Ministry of Foreign Affairs flaunts the issue of sovereignty to counter what it views as the Solomon Islands PM’s infringement into its national affairs; West Papua is a national issue.

 But it is worth noting that sovereignty is not absolute, especially when a country has perpetrated human rights abuses for over 50 years.

 The international community must not allow the Indonesian government to use sovereignty as an excuse for continuing human rights violations in West Papua.

 Another twist to this story is that although West Papua contributes significantly to Indonesia’s economy, it is the province with lowest development index.

-Indigenous West Papuans have been economically marginalized and have not benefited equitably from the mine and other natural resource investments.
+Indigenous West Papuan have been economically marginalised and have not benefitted equitably from the mine and other natural resource investments.

 It is the Indonesian government that is myopic in its treatment of this issue and of Melanesians.